stephendolan/site/src/_writing/2023-01-05-a-chat-curmudgeons-slack-preferences.md

 ## My take on chat

-I don't love apps like Slack and Discord for work.
-I think they're great for building community and having fun, but when they're used for actually trying to get things done can end up devolving into lazier requests, disjointed decision-making, and a lack of clear accountability for actions.

-That said, chat apps are here to stay.
-We just transitioned to Slack at [Tuple](https://tuple.app), and I'm actually pretty happy with how the app feels for me.
+I don't love apps like Slack and Discord for work, but it definitely feels like they're here to stay.
+We just transitioned to Slack at [Tuple](https://tuple.app), and after a few tweaks I'm actually pretty happy with how the app feels for me.
 I thought it'd be useful to catalog the settings and modifications I employed along the way to end up with a clean and minimalist setup with very few notifications that looks like this:

 ![My Setup]({{ assetPath }}/slack-summary.png)